wessenstam/lab-environment/Centrify software/README.md

 - Open the DNS manager (dnsmgmt.msc) and follow these steps:

-    - Add a forwarder to the DNS server DC1 use 8.8.8.8 or your local DNS server for "external" DNS resolving
+    - Add a forwarder to the DNS server dc-server use 8.8.8.8 or your local DNS server for "external" DNS resolving
     - Create a reverse *Lookup Zone* for **10.0.0**

 <BR/><BR/>